Thonburi Kingdom: Christianity

 Santa Cruz Church, Bangkok, was founded in 1768 in the Kudi Chin district as the premier Portuguese Catholic parish and would remain the seat of the apostolic vicars of Siam until 1821.
 The current structure, its third version, was rebuilt in 1913 in Renaissance Revival style.

 Pierre Brigot, the apostolic vicar of Siam in Ayutthaya, was captured along with other Christians by the Burmese during the Fall of Ayutthaya in 1767 and was deported to Rangoon in Burma.
 Brigot later went to Pondicherry in 1768, never to return to Siam again.
 Father Jacques Corre, a French priest, led the community of 400-500 Portuguese Christian survivors from Ayutthaya to resettle in the Kudi Chin district on the west bank of Chao Phraya.
 Olivier-Simon Le Bon the Bishop of Metellopolis, a French bishop, arrived in Thonburi in 1772 in efforts to re-establish Christian mission in Siam.
 In 1772, dissidents who refused to accept the authority of the French mission moved to the east bank and founded the Holy Rosary Church.

-In 1775, King Taksin invited Buddhist monks, Christian priests and Muslims to join a religious debate about whether killing an animal is a sin.
+In 1774, King Taksin invited Buddhist monks, Christian priests and Muslims to join a religious debate about whether killing an animal is a sin.
 Christians and Muslims argued that killing animals was not sinful.
-Taksin was angered by this argument and issued an edict in March 1775 forbidding the conversion of native Siamese and Mon people to Christianity and Islam.
+Taksin was angered by this argument and issued an edict in October 1774 forbidding the conversion of native Siamese and Mon people to Christianity and Islam.
 The Siamese king became suspicious of the Christian missionaries.
-Taksin ordered the missionaries to undertake the Siamese lustral water-drinking ritual to swear fealty to him.
-The missionaries found out that they had to swear allegiance to the king in front of a Buddha image so they refused to participate.
+Taksin ordered Siamese Christian officials to undertake the Siamese lustral-water-drinking ritual to swear fealty to him.
+The missionaries found out that the Christians officials had to swear allegiance to the king in front of a Buddha image so they refused to allow those Siamese Christians to participate.
 King Taksin was even more enraged and ordered the imprisonment of Bishop Le Bon and two other French priests, namely Arnaud-Antoine Garnault and Joseph-Louis Coudé, in September 1775.
 They were put in cangues, interrogated and whipped with rattan blows.
 They were released one year later in September 1776 and Olivier-Simon Le Bon was appointed the new apostolic vicar of Siam shortly after.
 However, the situation for Christian missionaries were still deteriorating and they were eventually expelled from Siam in December 1779.
 Le Bon retired to Goa where he died in 1780.
 Joseph-Louis Coudé was made to succeed him as the apostolic vicar of Siam in 1782.
-Coudé went to Bangkok in 1783 where the new King Rama I pardoned him and allowed the missionaries to skip the drinking ceremony.
+Coudé went to Bangkok in 1783 where the new King Rama I pardoned Coudé and allowed the Siamese Christian officials to skip the drinking ceremony.